-If you want to learn the right way to leverage the internet and social media to grow your business, get my Free 5-Day Video Boot Camp Here.
+If you want to learn the right way to leverage the internet and social media to grow your business, get my Free Online Recruiting Course.

 You can also grab the Free Video Essentials Gear List I mention in the video.

 Penny Kelley is a Professional Business Coach and Lead Generation specialist.
 She is also a wife, mom to 2 great kids and 1 spoiled cat, wine lover and soccer fan.
 Connect with Penny on Facebook, YouTube and on her Blog.